-Sternberg’s model of perfect love is non-existence in the current world because I believe people have imperfections.
+Sternberg’s model of perfect love is non-existent in the current world because I believe people have imperfections.
 Consummate love is rarely visible in the real world as people do not display all components.
-I find Sternberg’s triangle of love appealing as he builds a vivid interconnectedness between the three components of intimacy, commitment and passion.
-However, I believe that applying love triangle in real settings is impossible.
-I think that people who develop commitments and manage to fulfil them can perform better in their love relationships.
-On contrary people with mere intimacy or passion are not able to turn their feelings into reality.
-I think that commitment remains one of the most substantial components in love when one talks in practical terms (Sternberg & Grajek, 1984).
+I find Sternberg’s triangle of love appealing as he builds a vivid interconnectedness between the three components of intimacy, commitment, and passion.
+However, I believe that applying a love triangle in real settings is impossible.
+I think that people who develop commitments and manage to fulfill them can perform better in their love relationships.
+On the contrary, people with mere intimacy or passion are not able to turn their feelings into reality.
+I think that commitment remains one of the most substantial components of love when one talks in practical terms (Sternberg & Grajek, 1984).

 References